attilaolah/primes/README.md

 # Attila's Primes [![wercker status](https://app.wercker.com/status/81bf2e1abe235c766b0e09a5e3c87c0d/s/ "wercker status")](https://app.wercker.com/project/bykey/81bf2e1abe235c766b0e09a5e3c87c0d)

-> My personal collection of prime numbers, just for fun.
+> My personal collection of prime numbers.
+Just for fun.

+### Pratt Certificates

-This repo contains a random collection of [Pratt][2] [primality certificates][1].
+This repo contains a collection of JSON-encoded [Pratt][2] [certificates][1].

-### Certificate format

-They are JSON-encoded in a simple format.
+The format of the certificates is compact so that we don't use too much of the space that is freely provided to us by GitHub.

 The following is an example of a valid certificate for 1021:

 ```json
 [[1021, 10,